 You could have a ton of customers and still have no cash in the bank.

-In other cases, I’ve seen businesses with debt payments that are so high that they had to make a tough choice between paying back their lenders, or paying your employees.
+In other cases, we’ve seen businesses with debt payments that are so high that they had to make a tough choice between paying back their lenders or paying their employees.